What to see in Bellver de Cerdanya

 In the L'Ingla River Valley there is a large rocky cliff one hundred meters long full of cavities and holes, which were the habitat of small prehistoric communities.
 In fact, a group of speleologists found a set of paintings, which later in 1988 were listed as a World Heritage Site by UNESCO.

-The drawings make up a total of 12 figures that correspond to an indeterminate period between the Final Bronze Age and the Iron Age, that is, between 1500 and 700 B.C. c.
+The drawings form a total of 12 figures that correspond to an indeterminate time between the Final Bronze Age and the Iron Age, that is, between 1500 and 700 BC. c.

 Jail Tower:

-A old tower located to the east of about 15 meters high.
-Gothic in style, it was built in the 13th century, considered "the century of castles".
+A ancient tower located to the east, approximately 15 meters high.
+Of Gothic style, it was built in the 13th century, considered “the century of castles.”

-Today, it is a monument declared an Asset of Cultural Interest and a Cultural Asset of National Interest.
+Today, it is a monument declared Asset of Cultural Interest and Cultural Asset of National Interest.

-On the left bank of the River Segre, is the Church of Santa María de Talló.
-It was formerly known as "Santa María Cabanaria", due to the many shepherds' cabins that were around it, and in 1993 it was declared an Asset of Cultural Interest.
+On the left bank of the Segre river, is the Church of Santa María de Talló.
+It was formerly known as “Santa María Cabanaria”, due to the many shepherds' huts that were around it, and in 1993 it was declared an Asset of Cultural Interest.
 Count with one 22 meter high bell tower and a sacristy, which were added in the 17th century.

 In the population of stone, perched on a hill, we find the Church of Sant Julià de Pedra.
-It has not had a good life, since in the 12th century it was sacked by Albigensians, who took both wheat and flour and a priest's book.
-In 1936, during the Spanish Civil War, was looted again and a terrible fire brought down its deck.
-Luckily, in 1984, after having gone through a restoration thanks to the Generalitat of Catalonia, it was declared a national historical-artistic monument.
+It has not had a good life, given that in the 12th century it was sacked by the Albigensians, who took wheat, flour and a book from the priest.
+In 1936, during the Spanish Civil War, was looted again and a terrible fire destroyed its cover.
+Luckily, in 1984, after having undergone restoration thanks to the Generalitat of Catalonia, it was declared a national historical-artistic monument.

-It may seem like a Church like any other, but the curious thing is that its bell tower is leaning to the southeast with a drop of about 1.20 meters due to a great height of 18.50 meters.
-This is why it is often known as "the tower of Pisa in Cerdanya”.
+It may seem like a Church like any other, but the curious thing is that its bell tower is tilted towards the southeast with about 1.20 meters of fall due to a great height of 18.50 meters.
+This is why it is often known as “the tower of Pisa in Cerdanya”.

-Knowing the history of the places and seeing echoes of ancient times is always good.
-So if you are ready to enter the History of Bellver de Cerdanya, reserve the room that you like most about Hotel Terminus and start your trip.
+Knowing the history of places and seeing echoes of ancient times is always good.
+So if you are ready to enter the History of Bellver de Cerdanya, book the room what you like most about Hotel Terminus and start your trip.
 Or, if you prefer, the hotel also has private houses.
-Do not think about it and take a leap into the past that you will enjoy like never before!
+Don't think twice and take a leap into the past that you will enjoy like never before!